arhangoyal/TeleOperatedRover/README.md

 This project has applications in vehicle underbody inspection (for security or maintenance) and to fly drones.

+Please Note: The hyperlinked images and links can also be found in [TeleOperatedRover/imagesAndLinks.md](imagesAndLinks.md)

 ## Supplies required: <br />
 S.No. | Item | Quantity